 eVisa Entry Point Is Not The Same As Border Status

-For land travel, check both layers:
+For land travel, check all three layers:

 - border layer: is this crossing operating for foreign travelers today?